->

-> Some Scottish island airports also shut down, including Campbeltown, Islay and Barra, the air traffic control agency NATS announced.
-And if the volcano continues to erupt at current levels and weather conditions prevail, air travel in Britain could be disrupted between Sunday and Tuesday.
+If the Eyjafjallajokull volcano continues to erupt at current levels and weather conditions prevail, air travel in Britain could be disrupted until Tuesday.

->

-> "The government is carefully monitoring this situation and the safety of passengers will remain our paramount concern," said Philip Hammond, transport secretary.
+"The government is carefully monitoring this situation and the safety of passengers will remain our paramount concern," said Philip Hammond, transport secretary.

->

-> The department said predictions remain fluid, urging passengers to check with airlines before taking any action.
-British Airways said it would notify passengers of potential disruptions on its website.
+The department said predictions remain fluid and it urged passengers to check with airlines before taking any action.
+British Airways said it would notify passengers of potential disruptions on its web site.

->

-> The problems began in mid-April, when the volcano beneath the Eyjafjallajokull glacier in southern Iceland erupted and sent a cloud of ash into the atmosphere, disrupting international travel for several days.
+The problems began in mid-April, when the volcano beneath the Eyjafjallajokull glacier in southern Iceland erupted and sent a cloud of ash into the atmosphere, disrupting international travel for several days.

 There's no way to know how long the volcano will continue spewing ash into the air, Georgia Tech scientist Josef Dufek told CNN.